 Should Commercial Property Owners Bypass the First Hearing?

-Tax Appeals For Commercial Property Owners:
+A Guide to the Allegheny County Assessment Tax Appeals For Commercial Property Owners

-This article should help commercial property owners understand the advantages and disadvantages of entering the commercial bypass process.
 On September 24, 2012, Allegheny County sent a letter to all commercial property owners who have a pending 2013 tax appeal with new assessments exceeding one million dollars.

-This letter was a direct result of Judge R. Stanton Wettick’s prior Order creating an expedited system to give select commercial property owners a chance to appeal the 2013 assessments before the 2013 property taxes are actually due.
-The county letter indicated that the Board of Property Assessment (BPAAR) received over 14,000 commercial appeals, and that because of the complexity of the commercial appeal process, there is no guarantee that all 2013 appeals will be heard before the 2013 taxes are due.
+This letter was a direct result of Judge R. Stanton Wettick’s prior order creating an expedited system to give select commercial property owners a chance to appeal the 2013 assessments before the 2013 property taxes are actually due.
+The county letter indicated that the Board of Property Assessment (BPAAR) received over 14,000 commercial appeals, and because of the complexity of the commercial appeal process, there is no guarantee that all 2013 appeals will be heard before the 2013 taxes are due.

 The advantage of participating in the commercial bypass process is to expedite the appeal.